eGolt/eGolt/README.md

 ### Hi there 👋

 ### 📔 I'm a self taught Frontend Developer

-### About
-- 🔨 I use daily React and Python
-- 🌱 I'm currently learning TypeScript, Solidity and Python
-- 🐧 Linux user
 <!--
 **eKizim/eKizim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.